wagtail/outreachy/how-to-contribute-guide.md

 10. Push from your branch to the remote branch using `git push`

 11. Once your contribution is ready for review, create a pull request **in the branch** on your **fork** on the GitHub UI.
-The PR is automatically sent to the upstream repo - the repo you forked from (wagtail/outreachy)
+The PR is automatically sent to the upstream repo - the repo you forked from (wagtail/outreachy).

+If your pull request is still open, any new changes made in the exact branch will be saved in the PR.

 12. If you will like to update your branch with the` main` branch on the `wagtail/outreachy` repo: